vmdo2/Pokemon/README.md

 Here's what you will need to submit:
 1. Create a private repository on GitLab.
 Make sure "Initialize this repository with a README" is not checked.
+2. On local machine, run `npx create-react-app mp2` to create starter code and `cd mp2` to enter into react app directory.
-2. Change the remote url for the mp2 directory to the url of the new private repository you created.
+3. Add url of the private repository you created as the remote url for your react app.
 ```
-git remote rename origin old-origin
-git remote add origin git@gitlab.com:<your-gitlab-username>/mp2.git
+git remote add origin <your-repo-url>
 ```
+4. Copy over our `.gitlab-ci.yml` file from this repostiory to your local repository.
-3. Commit and push your local changes to this new repository.
+5. Commit and push your local changes to this new repository.
-4. `.gitlab-ci.yml` file automatically makes a Gitlab CI pipeline run to deploy your code.
+6. `.gitlab-ci.yml` file automatically makes a Gitlab CI pipeline run to deploy your code.
 After the pipeline finishes, your site should be live at `https://<your-gitlab-username>.gitlab.io/mp2`. **It may take up to 10-30 minutes for the site to go live after the first deployment.**
-5. Invite `uiucwp` as a collaborator.
+7. Invite `uiucwp` as a collaborator.
 This should be as a **reporter**, not as a *guest*, otherwise we can't see your code.
-6. Fill out and submit the form [here](https://forms.gle/BAxKqHmw4FemLwyh7).
+8. Fill out and submit the form [here](https://forms.gle/QQx5se1bADoBDiNL9).